 General and professional liability.
 Southwell Obligated Group has claims-made insurance coverage for professional liability and occurrence insurance coverage for general liability.
 The insurance policies have limits of \$1,000,000 per claim/occurrence and \$3,000,000 annual aggregate.
 Southwell Obligated Group is self-insured to cover the deductible portion of its professional and general liability insurance policy.
-Southwell Obligated Group's deductible is \$100,000 for individual claims or \$1,000,000/\$300,000 (professional/general) annual aggregate.
-Southwell Obligated Group had professional insurance payable of \$3,350,000 and \$3,009,000 and professional insurance recoverable of \$2,922,000 and \$2,564,000 at September 30, 2021 and 2020, respectively.
+Southwell Obligated Group's deductible for individual claims is \$300,000 professional and \$100,000 general and annual aggregates of \$3,000,000 professional and \$300,000 general.
+Southwell Obligated Group had professional insurance payable of \$5,196,000 and \$6,757,000 and professional insurance recoverable of \$4,445,000 and \$6,326,000 at September 30, 2022 and 2021, respectively.

 Employee health.
 Southwell Obligated Group has a self-insured health plan for its employees.
 Southwell Obligated Group has purchased stop loss insurance to supplement the health plan, which will reimburse Southwell Obligated Group for individual claims in excess of \$225,000 annually.
-Southwell Obligated Group incurred expense related to this plan of approximately \$34,059,000 and \$29,400,000 in 2021 and 2020, respectively.
+Southwell Obligated Group incurred expense related to this plan of approximately \$30,510,000 and \$34,059,000 in 2022 and 2021, respectively.
 Estimated accruals for claims incurred but not reported have been recorded in accrued expenses on the balance sheets.
-Estimated accruals were approximately \$4,069,000 and \$3,552,000 at September 30, 2021 and 2020, respectively.
+Estimated accruals were approximately \$3,896,000 and \$4,069,000 at September 30, 2022 and 2021, respectively.

 Also, Southwell Obligated Group has entered into a loss financing agreement with other Georgia hospitals through a program developed by Georgia ADS, LLC.
 The program is designed to provide for the financing and payment of covered claims between \$225,000 and \$750,000.
 Commercial insurance has been obtained to provide coverage for claims exceeding \$750,000.
-Estimated accruals for amounts owed to the program under the loss financing agreement have been recorded in accrued expenses on the balance sheets.
-Estimated accruals were approximately \$968,000 and \$1,033,000 at September 30, 2021 and 2020, respectively.
+Estimated accruals for amounts owed (to) from the program under the loss financing agreement have been recorded in accrued expenses on the balance sheets.
+Estimated accruals were approximately \$339,000 and \$(968,000) at September 30, 2022 and 2021, respectively.